Peau d'Espagne by Houbigant: launched in 1894 and created by Paul Parquet as a perfume for a man.

 So what does it smell like?
 It is classified as a floral leather fragrance for men.
 Floral and musky.
 Peau d'Espagne is a man's perfume, neither sweet nor heavy, but positively masculine.

-- Top notes: neroli, bergamot, verbena
+- Top notes: neroli, bergamot, verbena, geranium

 Life, 1912: